4 Places In Konya To See The Sufi Whirling Dervishes In Turkey

 Are there any dress code requirements?

-While there is no strict dress code, it is advisable to dress modestly out of respect for the religious nature of the ceremony.
+While there is no strict dress code, it is advisable to dress modestly in respect for the ceremony’s religious nature.
 Avoid wearing revealing or inappropriate clothing, and consider bringing a shawl or scarf to cover your shoulders if needed.

 Can I interact with the Whirling Dervishes after the performance?